Tuesday 6 July 2021

 There are a few more differences.
 The Nikon SE has nine elements and the Fujinon, seven.
 The XF 27mm has an aperture ring and the 28mm SE doesn't (neither did the original Fuji 27mm).
 The Fuji costs $399 (although, as Fujiphiles know, Fuji has periodic sales) and Nikon says the SE will cost $299 when it's available by itself.

 I keep reading good things about the XF27mmF2.8 R LM WR lens, which makes me smile, but then I am reminded that the lens is sold out everywhere, and the smile turns to a frown.
-It's a good thing that I didn't sell my XF27mmF2.8 lens when the XF27mmF2.8 R LM WR was announced.
+It's good that I didn't sell my XF27mmF2.8 lens and place my order when the XF27mmF2.8 R LM WR was announced.

 I watched the most recent episode of Apple's TV series, Home Before Dark.
 The episode is titled "Dark Rooms".
 During an emotional outburst, the main character, Hilde, breaks the lens on her camera and borrows her grandpa's old-school film camera.
 There is a great learning moment with the whole family huddled around Hilde holding the film camera.
 Her dad, Matt, explains that with 35mm film, you take pictures by exposing the roll of film, then when the roll is finished, you drop the film off at the drug store, and two weeks later, you get photographic prints by which time you've forgotten why you took them.
-Later in the episode, her dad helps her develop the images in the basement-turned-dark-room.
+Later in the episode, her dad helps her develop the images in the darkroom he set up in the basement of their home.

 I have not developed a 35mm colour film since 1989.
-I'm inspired by nostalgia to try my hand at developing a roll or two myself.
+I'm inspired by nostalgia to develop a roll of 35mm film myself.
 I've got a kit from Film Photography Project in my shopping cart, but I'm nervous about completing the purchase.

 I'm worried about failing.